New England Walking and Hiking

 Connecticut state parks offer extensive hiking trails, plus you’ll find many other walking adventures in this state that has mostly pastoral terrain inland and easy walks along the coast.

 Gillette Castle State Park

 For a short hike and special adventure, take the Essex Steam Train through the scenic Connecticut River Valley and walk to the Chester/Hadlyme Ferry for a boat ride to the base of Gillette Castle State Park, in Hadlyme.
-This Castle was home of the late William Gillette, known for his stage portrayal of Sherlock Holmes.
+The Castle was the home of the late William Gillette, known for his stage portrayal of Sherlock Holmes.
 Hike up moderately graded trails to the castle (not suitable for families with small children or strollers).

 Kent Falls — Kent/Litchfield Hills

-Head to the western part of the state to see Kent Falls, a spectacular waterfall that is the crown jewel of the Connecticut State Parks.
+Head to the western part of the state to see Kent Falls, a spectacular waterfall that is the crown jewel of the Connecticut state parks.
 This area offers two hiking trails with beautiful views, especially in autumn, and is perfect for a picnic lunch.
 Kent was deemed the #1 spot in New England for fall foliage in 2010 by Yankee Magazine.
 Watch a video of the falls.